An Introduction to PCR

-Polymerase chain reaction (PCR) is a technique that has revolutionized the world of molecular biology and beyond.
+Polymerase chain reaction (PCR) is a technique that has revolutionized the world of molecular biology and beyond, enabling the amplification of nucleotide sequences.
 In this article, we will discuss a brief history of PCR and its principles, highlighting the different types of PCR and the specific purposes to which they are being applied.

 PCR principles and history